Risk budget portfolios with convex Non-negative Matrix Factorization: Non-negative matrix factorization for portfolio allocation

-\paragraph{AutoEncoder and convex NMF Risk Parity - AERP and NMFRP} First we present the convex NMF (NMFRP) and AutoEncoder Risk Parity (AERP) portfolio, which is a naive allocation based on risk parity approach, similar to HRP.
-Since the obtained factors present low correlation, the covariance matrix of the associated cluster portfolio is quasi-diagonal.
-Thus, it makes sense to apply a simple inverse-variance allocation at the cluster level.
+First, we present the convex NMF Risk Parity (NMFRP) portfolio, which is a naive allocation based on a risk parity approach, like the HRP.
+Since the obtained factors present low pairwise correlations, we can assume that the associated cluster portfolios have a quasi-diagonal covariance matrix.
+Thus, we apply a simple inverse-variance allocation at the cluster level, because it is optimal for a Markowitz-type investor.